trOnk12/rijksmusem/documentation/README.md

 This sample demonstrates a basic server-side insertion scenario by showing how to create and customize an _**AdswizzAdStreamManager**_.
 If the ad that comes from the stream is interactive, you can observe the interactivity on both the **Phone** and the **Smartwatch**

+## PreCache Sample

+This sample demonstrates a client-side insertion scenario with enqueue + precache enabled.
+It makes an _**AdswizzAdRequest**_, after that it starts downloading the ads,
+and when the download is complete it starts the playback.
+You can also choose to play before the download is complete and observe the fallback on enqueue.